hellowac/mapnik-wiki-zh-cn/XMLConfigReference.md

 # Mapnik configuration XML

-See also a reference PDF, created by David Eastcott: http://media.mapnik.org/docs/MapnikXMLDescription.pdf
+See also a reference PDF, created by David Eastcott: http://old.nabble.com/attachment/27685172/0/MapnikXMLDescription.pdf (written for 0.7)

 To validate the XML see [[ValidatingXml]]